credfeto/action-dotnet-version-detect/README.md

 Determines the version of dotnet core to install based on the src/global.json

 ## How to use it?
-This is a Github action, so it has to be added to a github workflow.
+This is a GitHub action, so it has to be added to a GitHub workflow.

-A simple example of running this action on all pushes to the repository would be add a `dotnetcore.yml` file under `.github/workflows` with the following content
+A simple example of running this action on all pushes to the repository would be to add a `dotnetcore.yml` file under `.github/workflows` with the following content
 ```yaml
 on: [push]